 The Truth about working remotely

-I’ve been working remotely for about 1.5 years now and in this post, I’ll be telling you about my experiences and clear up some of the myths – from my personal perspective.
+I’ve been working remotely since 2017 and in this post, I’ll be telling you about my experiences and clear up some of the myths – from my personal perspective.
 And also how you can work from anywhere in the world as well!

 That’s one of those buzzwords you keep hearing more and more these days.
 It often triggers images in your head of young travelers in their mid 20’s and 30’s, sitting on the beach, sipping cocktails with their laptop up and living the dream.

 Alberto, what do you actually do for a living?

 Juggling multiple projects, my main income when I started working remotely came from a full-time position at Close.com, a Silicon Valley Startup building the greatest inside sales software on the market.
 I was a sales executive, negotiating and closing deals on a daily basis.
 I joined the team in 2016 and in the process, started becoming fully remote.

 More and more team members were traveling, on the go and working from home.
 So we decided to not have a main office anymore, but hire people world wide and work as a fully remote team.
 I didn’t expect this at all – when I joined the team, I was still based in Palo Alto and San Francisco and had no idea I’ll be working remotely at one point.

 Today I’m fully remote as a Sales Coach and Content Creator.
 When I started going all in with my own projects and starting my own business, I knew that I wanted to keep working location independent.
 So that’s what I did and intentionally planned it out so that I don’t have to be at a location in person all the time.